-The snowy landscapes of our regions, particularly in national parks, are a perfect playground for outdoor lovers who enjoy snowshoeing, skiing and other winter sports.
-If you want to do something a little different, try dogsledding or ice fishing… All of these activities are often available in resorts, which also offer many lodging options, for a hassle-free vacation.
+The snowy landscapes of our regions, particularly in national parks, are a perfect natural playground for outdoor lovers who enjoy snowshoeing, skiing or other winter sports.
+If you want to do something a little different, try dogsledding or ice fishing… These activities are often available in resorts, such as the Ferme 5 Étoiles holiday resort in Côte-Nord, which also offer many lodging options for a hassle-free vacation.
 Inquire about their packages and equipment rentals.

-3. To enjoy cosy moments indoors…
+3. To enjoy cozy moments indoors…

 After a long day of fresh air, there’s nothing more rewarding that coming in from the cold, enjoying a delicious meal and getting cozy for the night.
 Our regions offer a multitude of good restaurants featuring local products on their menus, including game meat, smoked fish, cheeses, beers, spirits and other alcoholic beverages made with berries or maple sap.
 Once your belly is full, you can settle in for the night in one of our many lodging establishments.
 Some of them also offer a fireplace, indoor pool or spa… Be sure to inquire about the packages available.